srecinto/okta-demo-oidc-eshop/README.md

-# Okta Custom Login and Registration Form
+# Okta Demo OIDC for an e-shoppiong site

 This project was built using Python 2.7